dineshswamy/dineshswamy.github.io/_posts/2014-01-08-towermapify-making.md

 ##OverQuery algorithm

 ###Problem (A)
-We have a huge data having latitude and longitude information of places all over india . if we drop markers for all the places , it will do a catastropic damage to the performance,browser.
+We have a huge data containing latitude and longitude information of places all over india . if we drop markers for all the places , it will do a catastropic damage to the performance,browser.
 Takes huge memory , not a good idea.